-- Includes the 2012 Plan and the 2020 Plan, but does not include future rights to purchase Class A common stock under our 2020 ESPP, (1)which depend on a number of factors described in our 2020 ESPP and will not be determined until the end of the applicable purchase period. - (2) The weighted-average exercise price excludes any outstanding RSUs, which have no exercise price. - Includes the 2020 Plan and 2020 ESPP.
-Options, RSUs, or other stock awards granted under the 2012 Plan that are forfeited, terminated, (3) expired, or repurchased become available for issuance under the 2020 Plan. - The 2020 Plan provides that the total number of shares of our Class A common stock reserved for issuance thereunder will automatically (4)increase on May 1st of each fiscal year for a period of up to ten years commencing on May 1, 2021 and ending on (and including) May 1, 2030, in an amount equal to 5% of the total number of shares of Class A and Class B common stock outstanding on April 30th of the preceding fiscal year, or such lesser number of shares as determined by our board of directors prior to May 1st of a given fiscal year.
+- Includes the 2012 Plan and the 2020 Plan, but does not include future rights to purchase Class A common stock under our 2020 ESPP, which depend on a number of factors described in our 2020 ESPP and will not be determined until the end of the applicable purchase period. - (2) The weighted-average exercise price excludes any outstanding RSUs, which have no exercise price. - (3) Includes the 2020 Plan and 2020 ESPP.
+Options, RSUs, or other stock awards granted under the 2012 Plan that are forfeited, terminated, expired, or repurchased become available for issuance under the 2020 Plan. - (4) The 2020 Plan provides that the total number of shares of our Class A common stock reserved for issuance thereunder will automatically increase on May 1st of each fiscal year for a period of up to ten years commencing on May 1, 2021 and ending on (and including) May 1, 2030, in an amount equal to 5% of the total number of shares of Class A and Class B common stock using a mount equal to 5% of the total number of shares of class A and Class B common stock eserved for issuance thereunder will automatically increase on May 1st of a given fiscal year.
 In addition, the 2020 ESPP provides that the total number of shares of our Class A common stock reserved for issuance thereunder will automatically increase on May 1st of each fiscal year for a period of up to ten years commencing on May 1, 2021 and ending on (and including) May 1, 2030, in an amount equal to the least of: - 1% of the total number of shares of common stock outstanding on April 30th of the preceding fiscal year; - 4,500,000 shares of Class A common stock; and - such lesser number of shares of Class A common stock as determined by our board of directors prior to May 1 of a given fiscal year.
 Accordingly, on May 1, 2023, the number of shares of Class A common stock available for issuance under the 2020 Plan and the 2020 ESPP increased by 5,697,128 shares and 1,139,425 shares, respectively, pursuant to these provisions.
 These increases are not reflected in the table above.